 The amendments to subsection 55E(8) are necessary as a consequence of the amendment to subsection 55E(3).
 They will ensure that the Secretary to the Attorney-General's Department and persons appointed by the Secretary to act in the name of the AGS have the same rights and privileges as the AGS.
-In practice a Deputy Secretary (locally designated as the Australian Government Solicitor), the Directors of Regional Offices and Office and certain Division Heads in the Central Office of the Legal Practice are appointed to act in the name of the AGS.
+In practice a Deputy Secretary (locally designated as the Australian Government Solicitor), the Directors of Regional Offices and Office and Division Heads in the Central Office of the Department will be appointed to act in the name of the AGS.

-The amendment to subsection 55E(9) is a consequential amendment to ensure that the Secretary to the Attorney-General's Department and the persons appointed to act in the name of the AGS have the duties and obligations equivalent to other barristers, solicitors or barristers and solicitors in the States and Territories in which they practise.
+The amendment to subsection 55E(9) is a consequential amendment to ensure that the Secretary to the Attorney-General's Department and the persons appointed to act in the name of the AGS have the same duties and obligations as barristers, as solicitors or as barristers and solicitors in the States and Territories in which they practise.
+It will ensure that they are placed on a similar footing to lawyers in private practice.

-Whilst the Directors of Regional Offices and certain Office and Division Heads in the Central Office of the Department have the responsibility for legal services provided to clients of the AGS, lawyers within the Legal Practice appear in courts and tribunals across Australia on behalf of those clients.
+Whilst the Directors of Regional Offices and Office and Division Heads in the Central Office of the Department have the responsibility for legal services provided to clients of the AGS, lawyers within the Department appear in courts and tribunals across Australia on behalf of those clients.
+The Department's lawyers are admitted variously as barristers, solicitors, barristers and solicitors or legal practitioners (effectively barristers and solicitors).

-New subsections 55E(10A) to (10E) will ensure that the lawyers who perform legal professional work for the clients of the Australian Government Solicitor including representing clients in legal proceedings may practise as and have the rights and These new subsections will also ensure that the Departmental lawyers who represent the clients of the AGS have the same duties and obligations equivalent to other barristers, solicitors or barristers and solicitors in the States and Territories in which they practise.
+New subsections 55E(10A) to (10D) will ensure that the Department's lawyers who represent those clients in legal proceedings may practise as and have the rights and privileges of barristers, solicitors, or barristers and solicitors in the courts and tribunals in which they appear.
+It will ensure that they are placed on a similar footing to lawyers in private practice.

+These new subsections will also ensure that the Departmental lawyers who represent the clients of the AGS have the same duties and obligations as barristers, as solicitors or as barristers and solicitors in the States and Territories in which they practise.
+These lawyers will therefore be placed on a similar footing to lawyers in private practice.